Bruno Richard Hauptmann: Background

 Hauptmann's father died in 1917.
-During that same year, Hauptmann learned that his brother, Herman, had been killed fighting in France in World War I. Not long after that, he was informed that another brother, Max, had also been killed while fighting in Russia.
-Shortly thereafter, Hauptmann was conscripted and assigned to the artillery.
+That same year, Hauptmann learned that his brother, Herman, had been killed fighting in France in World War I. Not long after that, Hauptmann was informed that another brother, Max, had also been killed while fighting in Russia.
+Shortly thereafter, Hauptmann was conscripted into the 67 German Army and assigned to an artillery battery.

-Upon receiving his orders, he was sent to Bautzen but was transferred to the 103rd Infantry Replacement Regiment upon his arrival.
-In 1918, Hauptmann was assigned to the 12th Machine Gun Company at Königsbrück.
-Hauptmann later claimed he was deployed to western France with the 177th Regiment of Machine Gunners in either August or September 1918, then fought in the Battle of Saint-Mihiel; that he was gassed in September or October 1918; and that he was struck in the helmet by shrapnel from shelling, knocking him out so that he was left for dead.
-When he came to, he crawled back to safety and was back on duty that evening.
+Upon receiving his orders, Hauptmann was sent to Bautzen but was transferred to the 103rd Infantry Replacement Regiment upon his arrival.
+In 1918, he was assigned to the 12th Machine Gun Company at Königsbrück.
+Hauptmann later claimed that he was deployed to western France with the 177th Regiment of Machine Gunners in either August or September 1918, then fought in the Battle of Saint-Mihiel.
+Hauptmann also claimed that he was gassed in September or October 1918, and that he was struck in the helmet by shrapnel from shelling, knocking him out so that he was left for dead.
+When Hauptmann came to, he crawled back to safety and was back on duty that evening.

-After the war, Hauptmann and a friend robbed two women wheeling baby carriages they were using to transport food on the road between Wiesa and Nebelschütz.
-The friend wielded Hauptmann's army pistol during the commission of this crime.
-Hauptmann's other charges include burglarizing a mayor's house with the use of a ladder.
-Released after three years in prison, he was arrested three months later on suspicion of additional burglaries.
+After the war, Hauptmann and a friend used a pistol to rob two women transporting food.
+His other charges include burgling a mayor's house with the use of a ladder.
+Released after three years in prison, Hauptmann was arrested three months later on suspicion of additional burglaries.

 Hauptmann illegally entered the United States by stowing away on an ocean liner.
-Landing in New York City in November 1923, the 24-year-old Hauptmann was taken in by a member of the established German community and worked as a carpenter.
+Landing in New York City in November 1923, the 24-year-old Hauptmann was protected by a member of the established German community and worked as a carpenter.
 He married a German waitress, Anna Schoeffler (1898–1994), in 1925 and became a father eight years later.
+Hauptmann was known to be very secretive; Anna did not know his first name was Bruno until his arrest.